 1. Professional Networking and Career Opportunities

 From CEOs to entry-level coordinators, everyone who graduated from college is an alum.
 Looking for a job or mentor?
 Want to find a good financial advisor?
 It might be a fellow alum.
-With the mention of a funny campus anecdote or a popular professor, a near stranger may become your introduction to a hiring manager or trusted retirement.
+With the mention of a funny campus anecdote or a popular professor, a near stranger may become your introduction to a hiring manager or other important professional connection.

 A few examples of how you can connect with your fellow graduates: